-When you register, you will receive an email with contact information for the Kids Kare service provider, Kennedy Care/Safe at Home.
-If you are sure that your family is registered, and you need us to resend the information, contact us.
+When you register for 2022, you will receive an email with contact information for the Kids Kare service provider, Kennedy Care/Safe at Home.
+Please search your emails for it: the subject line reads Kids Kare Registration Confirmation, and the sender is Work-Life Resource Center (you may want to bookmark or save it to your favorites).
+If you are sure your family is registered for the current year, and you need us to resend the information, please email us.

 Before you request service, please note:

-- If your child is mildly ill or if your regular child care is unavailable on short notice, and you must be at U-M (at work or school), Kids Kare may be able to help.
+- If your regular child care is unavailable, and you must work or study for U-M, Kids Kare may be able to help.

-- Because there are a limited number of available caregivers, Kids Kare service is not available for scheduled child care and school closings, such as school holidays, breaks, and teacher work days.
+- Because there are a limited number of available caregivers, service is not available for scheduled child care and school closings, such as school holidays, breaks, and teacher work days.

 - Care is generally not available for snow days and during severe weather conditions that make travel hazardous.